andreysolovyev381/circular_buffer_fixed/readme.md

 - I tried to bench againt few commonly used containers, seems like there is chance to do slightly better (~5x times for my task).
 - Refer to the benchmarking details here: [bench](https://github.com/andreysolovyev381/circular_buffer_bench)
+- See usage examples in the tests.cpp file.

 - Feel free to use at your own risk, no guarantees of any kind are given whatsoever.